Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Introduction and statement of results

-Although this is not the usual definition, the arguments as in the proof of \cite[Theorem 2.4]{Ra} show that this agrees with the usual one.
-This includes Wahl's $\zeta$ classes, Randal-Williams' $\mu$-classes, and the Miller-Morita-Mumford $\kappa$ classes, we will come back to this later.
-The method shown in \cite[Example 2.6]{Ra} gives some relations among them.
-For concreteness' sake, let's specialize to the case where $K=O(2n),G=SO(2n+1)$ and $R=\Z/2$, although similar results can be obtained for other pairs $(K,G)$ and other base field $R=\Z/p$ satisfying one of hypotheses of Theorems \ref{thsplitmainallp}, \ref{thsplitmainoddp}, or \ref{thsplitmainusu}.
+This includes Wahl's $\zeta$ classes, Randal-Williams' $\mu$-classes, and the Miller-Morita-Mumford $\kappa$ classes, we will come back to this later. {The arguments as in the proof of \cite[Theorem 2.4]{Ra} show that this definition agrees with the usual one. }The method of \cite[Example 2.6]{Ra} gives some relations among them.
 Our splitting theorem can be used to show that, for classes arising from the summand $H^*(BSO(2n+1);\Z /2)\subset H^*(BO(2n);\Z /2)$, there can be no other relations.
 In a subsequent work {\cite{KZ}}, we will discuss relations among other classes, and in particular establish a complete set of relations when $n=1$.
+In many cases, $H^*(BK;R)$ is a polynomial algebra, and if not, it contains a polynomial algebra generated by a family of characteristic classes (Theorem \ref{cohoclassic}).
+So we will use following conventions for the ease of notation.
+If $I=(i_1,i_2, \cdots i_n)$, and $a_1, \cdots a_n$'s are some cohomology classes indexed by integers, then $a^I$ will denote the monomial $a_1^{i_1}\cdots a_n^{i_n}$.
+In the case of the Stiefel-Whitney classes in the cohomology of $BSO(n)$ or $BSU(n)$, we simply skip the index $i_1$.
+Now we can state the following: